A quantum fluctuation theorem for any Lindblad master equation

-{\bf Introduction.} In classical stochastic thermodynamics the physics of work and heat fluctuations in small, out-of-equilibrium systems is now well understood in the framework of the fluctuation theorems (FTs) extending the second law of thermodynamics to the microscopic realm \cite{Jarzynski97,Kurchan98, Crooks99,Crooks00,Seifert05a,Esposito2010a,Seifert2012}.
-While the proof of the FT in the classical regime often relies on the stochastic trajectories that a system performs on its phase space while interacting with the external environment \cite{Seifert2012}, other approaches based on the symmetries of the classical master equation \cite{Imparato7a} or of the Fokker-Planck equation have been proposed \cite{Fogedby12,Fogedby14}.
+In classical stochastic thermodynamics the physics of work and heat fluctuations in small, out-of-equilibrium systems is now well understood in the framework of fluctuation theorems (FTs) extending the second law of thermodynamics to the microscopic realm \cite{Jarzynski97,Kurchan98, Crooks99,Crooks00,Seifert05a,Esposito2010a,Seifert2012}.
+Their importance originates from their generality, relying on very few assumptions, and from providing connections between equilibrium quantities and fluctuations of entropy, heat and work.
+While the proof of the FT in the classical regime often relies on the stochastic trajectories that a system performs in its phase space while interacting with the external environment \cite{Seifert2012}, other approaches based on the symmetries of the classical master equation \cite{Imparato7a} or of the Fokker-Planck equation have been proposed \cite{Fogedby12,Fogedby14}.